nullpomino/nullpomino/readme_en.txt

 	* No ID/Password system
 	* No rating system
 	* No password protected rooms
-	* Does not keep track your amount of wins
+	* Does not completely keep track your amount of wins
-	* No piece preview for opponents in any-rule games
 	* No chat flooding protection
 	* No ignorelist/banlist
 	* It has bad lobby GUI